Open Source

 Developer Program

-Crow is open to contributions.
-Build integrations, skills, tools, and deployment bundles for the ecosystem.
+Crow is open source, and developers are welcome — build integrations, skills, core tools, panels, and self-hosting bundles for the ecosystem.

 MCP Integrations